The Official Name Explanations Thread

 Anyway, クリ (kuri) is inherently Japanese, so you can leave that part of the name as is.
 But since ク (ku) is unstressed, you can drop the "u" and go with "Krilin" instead. リン (rin) is just the Japanese approximation of "lin" from Shaolin.
 You could also just go with "Krillin" like Funimation did; most people would agree that it rolls off the tongue better.
 It's also a valid translation of the katakana, too, so it's alright to use that spelling contrary to what any weebs say.
 Basically, the direct translation is "Kurilin", but you can go with "Krilin" or "Krillin" to make it roll off the tongue better.

 tl;dr You may as well just call him "Krillin" like a normal person.
-I'd spell it as "Krilin", though, with one "L".
+I'd spell it as "Krilin" or "Kurilin", though, with one "L".

 Last edited: